onap/vnfrqts-requirements/docs/Chapter4.rst

 * R-36843 The VNF **MUST** support the ability of the VNFC to be deployable in multi-zoned cloud sites to allow for site support in the event of cloud zone failure or upgrades.
+* R-00098 The VNF **MUST NOT** impact the ability of the VNF to provide service/function due to a single container restart.
+* R-79952 The VNF **SHOULD** support container snapshots if not for rebuild and evacuate for rollback or back out mechanism.

 Minimize Cross Data-Center Traffic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^